lihini223/C-Sharp-Programming/Practicals/Practical-sheet-1.md

 ## Question - 02
 Write a Console Application program to get two integer inputs from the user and display the answers for four basic arithmetic operations.
 (Sum, Subtraction, multiplication and division) When calculating division your answer should contain decimal points.

+        using System;
+        using System.Collections.Generic;
+        using System.Linq;
+        using System.Text;
+        using System.Threading.Tasks;